-Equation (1) represents the quantity theory of money while Equation (2) is called the budget constraint of a unified government (which consolidates the central bank and the central government).
-The latter equation shows that the choices of the fiscal authorities over \tilde{S}{t+j} on the right-hand side determine the present discounted value of future budget surpluses, and thereby influence the real value of the nominal discount bonds B{t-1} on the left-hand side.
+Equation (1) represents the quantity theory of money while Equation (2) is called the budget constraint of a unified government (that consolidates the central bank and the central government).
+The latter equation shows that the choices of the fiscal authorities over $\tilde{S}{t+j}$ on the right-hand side determines the present discounted value of future budget surpluses, and thereby influences the real value of the nominal discount bonds $B{t-1}$ on the left-hand side.

-1. The price-stabilizing effect of the gold standard (Monetarist/Ricardian)8

-One can theorize about fiscal reform under the gold standard in the following way.
+A. The price-stabilizing effect of the gold standard (Monetarist/Ricardian) One can theorize about fiscal reform under the gold standard in the following way.
 First, most expenditures were temporary wartime expenses, which were financed by money issues involving a temporary departure from the gold standard.
-In the long run, however, the government would improve the trade balance in order to go back on gold and it would try to reduce debt through taxation and bond financing policies.
-In other words, the central bank would determine M_t , which would then determine p_t through equation (1).
-However, because the central bank could not continuously issue nonconvertible notes in excess of its gold reserves, M_t was determined by gold reserves.
-The fiscal authorities would have to take the central bank-determined p_t as given, and it would have to determine $\{B_t, \tilde{S}{t+i}\}$ in accordance with equation (2), thereby equilibrating the primary budget balance.
+But in the long run, the government would improve the trade balance in order to go back on gold, and it would try to reduce debt through taxation and bond financing policies.
+In other words, the central bank would determine $M_t$ , which would then determine $p_t$ through equation (1).
+However, because the central bank could not continuously issue non-convertible notes in excess of its gold reserves, $M_t$ was determined by gold reserves.
+The fiscal authorities would have to take the central bank-determined $p_t$ as given, and it would have to determine $\{B_t, \widetilde{s}{t+1}\}$ in accordance with equation (2), thereby equilibrating the primary budget balance.